Passport & China Visa Instructions

 2.6 Itinerary in China (in time sequence): The hotel check-in date and address for your specific itinerary is

 available at the Member Area on China Spree website.
 Instead of contacting China Spree please refer

 to the Hotel Information page by logging into your Member Area.
 We prepare the hotel list for your

 convenience.
 You may wipe out the cities which is not included in your actual itinerary.
 Please note:

 the hotels we have entered are solely for the benefit of the China Consulate and may not be

-2.6 Who will pay for your cost of traveling and living in China
+2.7 Who will pay for your travel and expenses during your stay in China

-2.8 Name, address and phone of your inviter or contact unit in China: We have completed it for your
+2.8 Information of Inviter in China: We have completed it for your convenience